 Analysis of the likely impact on people with protected characteristics is important when there are to be changes to commissioning services.

-This is called an equality impact assessment and findings are used to inform whom we should engage with, which particular community groups, about particular services.
+This is called an Equalities and Health Inequalities Impact Assessment and findings are used to inform whom we should engage with, which particular community groups, about particular services.